Flint Wagon Works

 Flint Wagon Works of Flint, Michigan, manufactured wagons from the early 1880s.
-One of the world's most successful horse-drawn vehicle makers they formed with their Flint neighbours a core of the American automobile industry.
+One of the world's most successful horse-drawn vehicle makers they formed with their Flint neighbors a core of the American automobile industry.
 In 1905 Flint was promoting itself as Flint the Vehicle City.
 The former site is now located in the neighborhood of Flint known as "Carriagetown".

-Flint Wagon Works brought the automotive industry to Flint by buying David Buick's Detroit business and moving it to Flint.
+Flint Wagon Works brought the automotive industry to Flint by buying David Dunbar Buick's Detroit business and moving it to Flint.

 Overburdened with debt and litigation Flint Wagon Works shareholders sold their business to William C. Durant as of October 12, 1911.
 Durant took the useful parts of the business and began to manufacture Little automobiles.
 Sales were hindered by poor quality product and their unappealing brandname and Durant put Little into Chevrolet in 1913.
 After GM assumed operations, it became the manufacturing location of what later became Chevrolet Flint Manufacturing.